-This course is accredited by the British Psychological Society, and is the first step towards training as a professional psychologist.
+This course is accredited by the British Psychological Society and is the first step towards becoming a professional psychologist.

 In addition to the University's standard entry requirements, you should have: